cirosantilli/china-dictatorship/FAQ.md

 I will always do my best to not let my personal opinions affect my professional decisions, as that would be unfair to my employer.

+## Stack Overflow could be blocked at no cost by the Chinese government

+Hitting the block button has of course no cost.

+The cost of blocking Stack Overflow lies of course in the loss of information, and slower technological development.

 ## Falun Gong

 ### Many people have died because they stopped taking medication because of Falun Gong, you should not support it